Azvanzed/vmw-logger-rs/README.md

 # vmw-logger
-A VMware logger that leverages an undocumented built-in backdoor for guest-host interaction.
+A VMware logger rust crate that leverages an undocumented built-in backdoor for guest-host interaction.

 ### How to enable
 To enable this functionality, add the following lines to the *.VMX file: